Traben-0/Entity_Model_Features/FEATURES.md

 These modded CEM models support all CEM features and can be varied by random models and animated fully.

-Please keep in mind that for all models known to OptiFine CEM their part names are changed from what they use in the game code, so you will find that a `modded/cow.jem` will have very different part names to `cow.jem` even if the modded one simply copies the vanilla cow model.
+Please keep in mind that for all models known to OptiFine CEM their part names are changed from what they use in the game code, so you will find that a modded`cow.jem` will have very different part names to the vanilla `cow.jem` even if the modded one simply copies the vanilla cow model.

 ### EMF additional vanilla CEM
  As explained above EMF can identify unknown models and automatically supports them, with that being said a few Vanilla models not present in OptiFine CEM also get captured by this system.